incomestore/WP-Pinterest-Verify/pinterest-verify/README.txt

 It simply outputs the verification meta tag for Pinterest to recognize your website as instructed at http://business.pinterest.com/verify/.

+Now pinners will see the verification checkmark AND grant you access to Pinterest's free analytics!

 That's all there is to it!

 == Installation ==